LaharB/AXI_Lite_Memory/README.md

 # Verification_of_AXI_Lite_Memory
 This repo shows the verification of a AXI_Lite Memory where the design is acting as axi_slave and testbench is acting as axi_master.

+The AXI_lite memory is designed and simulated using AMD Vivado 2025.1 tool.

 ## Code

 <details><summary>RTL/Design Code</summary>